curl/everything-curl/usingcurl-downloads.md

 ### Multiple downloads

-As curl can be told to download many URLs in a single command line, there are, of course, times when you want to store these downloads in nicely-named local files.
+As curl can be told to download many URLs in a single command line, there are, of course, times when you want to store these downloads in nicely named local files.

 The key to understanding this is that each download URL needs its own "storage